100 lines about the author (Amber): alert!

 about words and meaning.
 I feel worse,

-at you, than when I’m writing
+looking over at you, than when I’m writing

 an x-ray in yellow.